 I think I owe it to my students to show them that I am continuing to do the work.

-In 2022 I taught 37 full days of training classes.
-I had 612 students in all those classes.
-That’s a record for Active Response Training.
-It may not sound like much as compared to some of the higher volume instructors, but it might seem a bit more impressive if you consider I was also out of the country traveling and doing book research for more than eight weeks last year.
-I also traveled within the USA for two weeks on vacation.
-I didn’t teach any classes during those time frames
+Those numbers may not sound like much as compared to some of the higher volume instructors in the industry, but my totals might seem a bit more impressive if you consider I was also out of the country traveling and doing book research for seven weeks last year.
+I traveled within the USA for a couple of domestic vacations as well.
+I didn’t teach any classes during those time frames.

 One of the marks of a professional is that she is always seeking additional knowledge in her chosen field.
 If your instructor is resting on his laurels and hasn’t sought additional training since his rigorous weekend NRA instructor class 10 years ago, you should be looking for a new guru.